top of page

 THE CHALLENGE

-In Canada, adults with multiple chronic conditions frequently rely on hospital care in the form of admissions and readmissions, with admissions accounting for nearly 30% of healthcare spending.
-Such patients also often experience fragmented care, limited coordination between providers, and inadequate post-discharge support.
-These patients move between specialists and care settings without consistent follow-up, contributing to repeated admissions, preventable complications, and poorer health outcomes.
-There is a pressing need for models that strengthen continuity of care, reduce hospital dependence, and improve how patients transition safely back into the community.
+In Canada, adults with multiple chronic conditions rely heavily on hospital care, with admissions and readmissions accounting for nearly 30% of healthcare spending.
+These patients often face fragmented care, limited coordination among providers, and inadequate post-discharge support.
+As they move between specialists and care settings without consistent follow-up, they are at higher risk of repeated admissions, preventable complications, and poorer health outcomes.

 THE CHALLENGE

-In Canada, adults with multiple chronic conditions frequently rely on hospital care in the form of admissions and readmissions, with admissions accounting for nearly 30% of healthcare spending.
-Such patients also often experience fragmented care, limited coordination between providers, and inadequate post-discharge support.
-These patients move between specialists and care settings without consistent follow-up, contributing to repeated admissions, preventable complications, and poorer health outcomes.
-There is a pressing need for models that strengthen continuity of care, reduce hospital dependence, and improve how patients transition safely back into the community.
+In Canada, adults with multiple chronic conditions rely heavily on hospital care, with admissions and readmissions accounting for nearly 30% of healthcare spending.
+These patients often face fragmented care, limited coordination among providers, and inadequate post-discharge support.
+As they move between specialists and care settings without consistent follow-up, they are at higher risk of repeated admissions, preventable complications, and poorer health outcomes.

 THE INNOVATION